egallesio/STklos/HACKING.md

 * `INTP(o)` - returns STklos_true if `o` is a Scheme integer or `STklos_false`
   otherwise
 * `MAKE_INT(n)` - takes a `long` C number and turns it into an `SCM` integer object.
-  Actually, this will shift the number to the left by two positions nad insert the tag If we could represent numbers as binary in C, it would be like this:
+  Actually, this will shift the number to the left by two positions and insert the tag If we could represent numbers as binary in C, it would be like this:

 ```